JeffWang0325/LabelImgTool/README.md

 # Description
 LabelImgTool is a graphical image annotation tool which can label many kinds of object type (ex: Pen, Eraser, Hollow Rectangle, Filled Rectangle, Hollow Circle, Filled Circle, Hollow Ellipse, Filled Ellipse, Rectangle ROI, Irregular Shape ROI) in images.
+It can be applied to many deep learning fields, including object detection, semantic segmentation, UNet, etc.

 It is written in C# and uses Windows Forms for its graphical user interface (GUI).